netscaler/netscaler-k8s-ingress-controller/docs/how-to/MongoDB-single-tier-solution.md

         | ingress-classes | Optional | If multiple Ingress load balancers are used to load balance different Ingress resources.
 You can use this environment variable to specify the Citrix ingress controller to configure Citrix ADC associated with a specific Ingress class.
 For information on Ingress classes, see [Ingress class support](../configure/ingress-classes.md)|
         | NS_VIP | Optional | Citrix ingress controller uses the IP address provided in this environment variable to configure a virtual IP address to the Citrix ADC that receives Ingress traffic. **Note:** NS_VIP takes precedence over the [frontend-ip](https://github.com/citrix/citrix-k8s-ingress-controller/blob/master/docs/annotations.md) annotation. |

-    1. Specify the following arguments in the Citrix ingress controller YAML file.
+    1. Specify or modify the following arguments in the Citrix ingress controller YAML file.

             args:
              - --configmap
                 default/cic-configmap
              - --ingress-classes
                 tier-1-vpx

     3. Deploy the updated Citrix ingress controller manifest file using the following command:

             kubectl create -f tier-1-vpx-cic.yaml

-1. Create an Ingress object for the Tier-1 Citrix ADC using the [tier-1-vpx-ingress.yaml]() file.
+1. Create an Ingress object for the Tier-1 Citrix ADC using the [tier-1-vpx-ingress.yaml](../../example/mongodb/tier-1-vpx-ingress.yaml) file.

         kubectl apply -f tier-1-vpx-ingress.yaml